Clarifying the treatment of green power instruments.

 Development Process and Timeline

 The GHG Protocol began investigating these questions through initial scoping roundtables in December 2010 with energy experts in Washington DC, London, and Mexico City.
-Technical Working Groups have formed around specific issue areas, and are currently developing drafts which will be available for public comment in early 2013.
-Final publication of the Guidelines is scheduled for late Spring, 2013.
+Technical Working Groups have formed around specific issue areas, and are currently developing drafts which will be available for public comment in November 2013.
+Final publication of the Guidelines is scheduled for February 2014.

 The work was recently presented at two conferences in November 2011: on a panel on GHG accounting for RE at the Renewable Energy Markets Conference (organized by the Center for Resource Solutions) and the Air and Waste Management Association’s conference on GHG Strategies in a Changing Climate.